 - Coherent presentation of ideas in multiple media (oral, visual, digital, and written).

-All students should meet with the certificate's faculty director (Professor Ann Smart Martin, 205 Conrad A. Elvehjem Building; firstname.lastname@example.org 608-263-5684) at or near the beginning of work on the certificate.
-At that meeting, students work with the director to outline their course of study, and to match a course plan with their interests.
-After a plan is in place, students are encouraged to stay in regular contact with the undergraduate program advisor (Teddy Kaul, 222 Conrad A. Elvehjem Building; email@example.com; 608-263-2373) as they continue through the program.
+All students should contact the certificate's faculty director (Professor Ann Smart Martin, 205 Conrad A. Elvehjem Building; email@example.com 608-263-5684) at or near the beginning of work on the certificate.
+Students should work with the director to outline their course of study and discuss their interests.
+After a plan is in place, students are encouraged to stay in regular contact with the undergraduate program advisor (Teddy Kaul, 222 Conrad A. Elvehjem Building; firstname.lastname@example.org; 608-263-2373) as they continue through the program.
 Each term the program's director or advisor will contact all certificate students, asking those nearing completion of their certificate coursework to send a notification that includes an estimate of when they will be completing the certificate requirements.
 For more information about the certificate and contact information for the advisor, see the program website.

 Careers: What can material culture do for you?
 Life-practice and Careers